by Michael Corcoran

 The scalper Walt was talking to yelled out, “Hey, Tondric, we need one over here!” and the kid spun around and brought the ticket.
 They were dealing with a big man with a wad of cash.
 Minutes later, beer and bratwurst in hand, that man came down the aisle and sat with the three who gave Tondric their extra ticket.
 The look they gave each other!

-“I know you heard my name, but if you use it, I’ll find you,” Tondric told Walt, pounding his fist.
+Outside, Tondric was making something very clear to Walt.
+“I know you heard my name, but if you use it, I’ll find you,” he said, pounding his fist.
 “That’s a promise.”
 Walter called him “Chino” in the article.

 “Hey, man, remember me?”
 Walt said, walking up to Tondric outside the Park West three weeks later.
 “Mister reporter,” the kid said with a smile.
 “Did that article ever come out?”
 Walt pointed to the box of Chicago Readers with his ticket scalping story on the cover.

 “Are you buying tickets?”
 Walt asked, “because I’ve got an extra.”
 Nah, man, Tondric said.
 The show feels like a dog.
 “Are you kidding?”
 Walt said.
 “Jerry Lee Abbott is a legend.
 And he almost never plays clubs anymore.”